Partner with Us

 Gifts or contributions to CWTP or its missionaries can be given in the following ways:

 a) Make a donation directly to our office (contact information is below).
-If writing a check, please make it payable to Companion with the Poor, Inc. BDO # 3980-2006-25, and indicate for where or who you are designating your support.
+If writing a check, please make it payable to Companion with the Poor, Inc. (Banco de Oro peso savings account # 00-6780-8944-69), and indicate for where or who you are designating your support to.

 - Mary Ann Flores